YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    YottaDB recommends rotating (changing) the encryption key of the database for better security.
 The frequency of encryption key rotation depends on your security requirements and policies.

 .. note::
    MUPIP REORG ENCRYPT does not enable switching between encryption algorithms.
 To migrate databases from Blowfish CFB to AES CFB requires that the data be extracted and loaded into newly created database files.
 To minimize the time your application is unavailable, you can deploy your application in a Logical Multi-Site (LMS) configuration, and migrate using a rolling upgrade technique.
-Refer to the `Chapter 7: “Database Replication” <./dbrepl.html>`_ for more complete documentation.
+Refer to the `Chapter 7: "Database Replication" <./dbrepl.html>`_ for more complete documentation.

 ~~~~~~~~~
 -EXCLUDE
 ~~~~~~~~~

-Specifies that REORG not handle blocks that contain information about the globals in the associated list–this means they are neither reorganized nor swapped in the course of reorganizing other globals; EXCLUDE can reduce the efficiency of REORG because it complicates and interferes with the block swapping actions that try to improve adjacency.
+Specifies that REORG not handle blocks that contain information about the globals in the associated list-this means they are neither reorganized nor swapped in the course of reorganizing other globals; EXCLUDE can reduce the efficiency of REORG because it complicates and interferes with the block swapping actions that try to improve adjacency.

 The format of the EXCLUDE qualifier is: